openmfp/.github/profile/README.md

 ## :penguin: Features

 - **Decoupled Development:** Teams can work independently using their preferred technologies, promoting agility and innovation while contributing to shared objectives.
-- **Unified User Experience:** OpenMFP integrates key systems like authentication, reducing redundancy and improving usability across services.
+- **Unified User Experience:**  integrates key systems like authentication, reducing redundancy and improving usability across services.
 - **Extension Mechanism:** The platform supports adding new micro front ends and APIs, ensuring scalability and adaptability to evolving needs.

 ## :busts_in_silhouette: Get Involved